gv3sys/Selfbot/README.md

 ## Necessary Libraries

-In this case, you would need discord.py version 1.7.3, colorama, aiohttp, and openai (for the AI, it defaults to using chat-gpt3.5-turbo).
+In this case, you would need discord.py version 1.7.3, colorama, aiohttp, openai (for the AI, it defaults to using chat-gpt3.5-turbo) and numpy.

 ## Future of the Project